True Love (video game)

 is a Japanese adult dating simulation game developed by Software House Parsley.
 It was the 14th game by the company and was released on June 9, 1995, for the PC-98 and on December 6, 1996, for Windows 95-based computers.

-The game involves the player taking control of Daisuke, a 19-year-old student who has three months to plan for his career while trying to date one of the while actively looking for a girlfriend.
+The game involves the player taking control of Daisuke, a 19-year-old student who has three months to plan for his career while actively looking for a girlfriend.
 After meeting the girls, the player makes choices and then follows linear paths for different narrative paths to happen with the people he attempts to date.

 It was published for English-language audiences in the late 1990s with a script that gave the game a less serious more tongue-in-cheek tone.
 While not released to great claim or fandom in Japan, it was one of the earliest dating sims from Japan to be released to Western audiences in English.
 The game also features one of the earliest examples of a bisexual character in a video game with the main character of Daisuke.

 Gameplay

 Gameplay in True Love.
 As a bishōjo game the game features girls in an anime art style.
-The players status of status of levels of the character such as their appearance and physical condition.
+The game screen shows dialogue at the bottom and player's stats on the right.

 True Love has been described as Japanese adult bishōjo dating sim game.
 In dating sims, the player is in the role of a student and follows their process of getting to know women of the same age by spending certain periods of time in the game.
 The character also experiences various events that occur as a result of the daily choices he or she makes.
 The bishojo description is a sub-genre of the dating sim, that describes a game where that the playable male character interacts with attractive anime-styled girls.

 The game plays on a day-by-day basis where the player has to schedule out the day as the male student Daisuke.
 Each day, three action slots are required to be filled out.
 During school days, the day time slot will be College with no choice of skipping school.
 The other options to fill in the schedule include options like studying, practicing art, exercising, and grooming.
 All these choices affect Daisuke's stats.
 Choosing some options effect other statuses, such as choosing sports will increase your appearance and physical condition, but affect your fatigue and scholarship negatively.
 If the fatigue status becomes too high, this leads to Daisuke fainting and losing several days of potential stat building.

 Among the girls he meets are girls with different preferences for certain status such as Remi Himekawa whose preference is intelligence or Misako Sayama who has a preference for good physical condition level.
 Money can also be collected in a game from choosing to spend time at work, which allows the player to purchase stat improving items or special items to further storylines.